citing sources

 Common mistakes:

-- placing a single citation at the end of a paragraph that is filled with content from one or more authors (see above; there is a method for solving this!)
+- Placing a single citation at the end of a paragraph that is filled with content from one or more authors (see above; there is a method for solving this!)

-- missing date accessed from electronic resources/webpages
+- Missing date accessed from electronic resources/webpages

 - putting a citation at the end of a sentence rather than when an author is first mentioned in the text.
 For example, "Smith describes the process of extracting water from rocks (Smith 1999:21-25).
 This is incorrect; instead, present the citation this way: "Smith (1999:21-25) describes the process of extracting water from rocks."